This statement applies to West Sussex Library Catalogue (Arena).

 We reviewed the website using WAVE Web Accessibility Tool.

 We have worked to resolve all identified accessibility issues which are within our control.
 Our services are also working with suppliers to resolve any identified accessibility issues where we do not have direct control over their product.

 We are upgrading our website to a new theme which was resolve a lot of the above issues.
-We will issue a further statement when this work is completed, currently estimated to be April 2021.
+We will issue a further statement when this work is completed.

 When this statement was prepared